bathiyabp97/bathiyabp97/README.md

 - 👋 Hi, I’m Bathiya Rajapaksha
 - 👀 I’m interested in IT
-- 🌱 I’m currently learning Software Engineering
+- 🌱 Studies MSc in Information Technology at IIT
 - 📫 How to reach me - rajapakshabathiya97@gmail.com

 <!---